lifeike/io/content/_index.md

   - title: "Development standards and quality assurance"
     content: "We’re also very strict on working to the industry development standards shared by all high performing development teams.
-It’s important to us as masters of our trade, that you get a well-built system with the correct architectural design.

-This protects your investment as you will be free to take the project to any software development agency and they will be able to see exactly how the system works and seamlessly take on new development, not that you will ever need to look anywhere else!"
+This protects your investment as you will be free to take the project to any software development agency and they will be able to see exactly how the system works and seamlessly take on new development!"
     images:
       - "/images/service-slide-1.png"
       - "/images/service-slide-2.png"